 - Jak 3: Wastelander uses this with the "Light Jak Flash Freeze" power.
 This allows you to destroy the final boss in seconds by pausing time constantly and quickly shooting his weak spot, before refilling the light eco at the conveniently placed eco fountain on the boss level.

-- In Ratchet and Clank: A Crack in Time Clank gains the ability to throw 'time bombs' but he isn't affected by the slowing of time due to the fact that he has a component installed that prevents this.
+- In Ratchet & Clank Future: A Crack in Time, Clank gains the ability to throw 'time bombs' but he isn't affected by the slowing of time due to the fact that he has a component installed that prevents this.
 Later, once Ratchet and Clank are reunited, Clank can throw the bombs from Ratchet's back.
 Ratchet and his weaponry are entirely unaffected by the slowing of time, though everything else that moves is (including the currency, the scenery, and NPCs).

 - The Slow Time Shout in The Elder Scrolls V: Skyrim slows down you, your spells and your arrows to a minor degree, and everything else to a significant degree.
 Possibly justified by the fact that the mechanism is that you shout at time to slow down, and it does.